suspect-devices/digithink/docs/legacy/serverdocs/Ubuntu18.04Notes.md

 	root@bs2020:~# reboot

-* Install the root users .
+Install the root users .

    One would like for the installer to give you some options for installing the admin team but we just paste the hash from one of the other machines into the shadow password file and copy the home directories for their ssh keys. see wiki:kb2018InstallBashHistory

 	 ( .. tired of winning .... write up later... )

-* install zfs
+Install zfs

 	root@bs2020:~# apt-get install nfs-kernel-server samba-common-bin zfsutils-linux